nwisbeta/github.io/pages/apiguides/apiguides_getting_started.md

 > FHIR is an interoperability standard intended to facilitate the exchange of healthcare information between organizations.
 It consists of 2 main parts – a content model in the form of ‘resources’, and a specification for the exchange of these resources in the form of real-time RESTful interfaces as well as messaging and Documents.

 See a [full description of the FHIR® specification](http://hl7.org/fhir/index.html).

+## Rate limit

+No rate limit applied on this server: suitable for testing purposes only.

+## Authentication

+No authentication steps required to access the test server.

+## Authorisation

+No authorisation steps required to access the tests server.

 ## System requirements